CTSRD-CHERI/cheribsd-getting-started/README.md

 # Getting Started with CheriBSD

-Robert N. M. Watson (University of Cambridge), Brooks Davis (SRI International), ...
+Robert N. M. Watson (University of Cambridge) and
+Brooks Davis (SRI International)

-This repository contains a living document describing how to get up and running with [CheriBSD](https://www.cheribsd.org/) on Morello and CHERI-RISC-V.
+This is a living document that describes how to get up and running with [CheriBSD](https://www.cheribsd.org/) on Morello and CHERI-RISC-V.
+Topics include how to download and install prebuilt CheriBSD images, how to build your own images, how third-party packages work, and where to find further information and support.

 ## Acknowledgements

-The authors gratefully acknowledge Jessica Clarke, George Neville-Neil, ...
+The authors gratefully acknowledge Jessica Clarke (University of Cambridge), George Neville-Neil (MSB Associates), and Konrad Witaszczy (University of Cambridge)

 *This document is a work-in-progress.
 Feedback and contributions are welcomed.
 Please see our [GitHub Repository](https://github.com/CTSRD-CHERI/cheribsd-getting-started) for the source code and an issue tracker.*

+This work was supported by the Innovate UK project Digital Security by Design (DSbD) Technology Platform Prototype, 105694.

 This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001122C0110 ("ETC").
 Any